-President Christopher E. Hopey, Ph.D., has presided over an era of unprecedented success at Merrimack College, marked by record applications and enrollments at both the graduate and undergraduate levels, significant growth in faculty ranks, the ongoing success of a major capital campaign, and investment in the college’s first new residence halls, academic buildings and athletics facilities in decades.
+President Christopher E. Hopey, Ph.D., has presided over an era of unprecedented success at Merrimack College, marked by record applications and enrollments at both the graduate and undergraduate levels, significant growth in faculty ranks, the completion of a successful major capital campaign, and transformative investment in new residence halls, academic buildings and athletics facilities.

 He served as president of the Association of Independent Colleges and Universities of Massachusetts and has been elected to the board of directors of the National Association of Independent Colleges and Universities.

 Dr. Hopey is the author of numerous journal articles and a frequent speaker at national conferences.
 He holds a Ph.D. from the University of Pennsylvania and bachelor’s and master’s degrees from Northeastern University.

 At A Glance

 - Launched and completed Together for Good campaign that raised $63.5 million to support Merrimack students

 - Previously vice president and dean, College of Professional Studies, Northeastern University